Arquisoft/wiq_es1c/README.md

 ## Description

-This project has been developed by the contributors listed below, as part of the **Software Architecture course at the University of Oviedo**.
+This project has been developed by the contributors listed in the following section, as part of the **Software Architecture course at the University of Oviedo** for the academic year 2023/2024.

 **WIQ** is a game inspired in the popular spanish show *"Saber y Ganar"*, where players must answer questions from different topics by choosing one of the options given to them.